UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_04.md

 title: 'module3_04'
 ---

 # Committing changes to a local repository

+Notes:
+In this slide deck we will see how we can commit our staged changes to the repository on our computer.

 ---

-## Committing changes to a local repository
+## Committing the modified files in the staging area

 <center>